vian0nguyen/gbgd_game-jam1/GDD.md

 as your relationships become more negative mail recipients will slowly stop answering the door to you (forcing you to drop off mail in box or delay thoughtfully)

 * level 1 - send letters between meat realm
-* level 2you send spirit mail to earth people
+* level 2 - you send spirit mail to earth people
-* earth people want to send mail to heaven (ITS ILLEGAL)

 ## Glossary